Programming-0101/TheBook/_old/_manuscript/topic-I.md

 * Should randomly generate the coin face that is showing when creating the coin
 * Should get the side of the coin that is face showing
 * Should allow the coin to be tossed to randomly generate a new coin face
-* Should only support tw  * sides for a coin’s face: Heads and Tails
+* Should only support two sides for a coin's face: Heads and Tails

 Use the following diagram when creating your solution.